How to stream the 2023 Super Bowl without cable

-You’ll have an easy time watching Super Bowl LVII Sunday, Feb.
-12, when Patrick Mahomes and the AFC champion Kansas City Chiefs face Jalen Hurts and the champs from the NFC, the Philadelphia Eagles.
+Watching Super Bowl LVII on Sunday, Feb.
+12 will be easy to do without paying for an expensive cable bundle.
+And you won’t want to miss Patrick Mahomes and the AFC champion Kansas City Chiefs facing Jalen Hurts and the champs from the NFC, the Philadelphia Eagles.

 The game kicks off in Glendale, Arizona at 6:30 PM Eastern Time at State Farm Stadium.
 Pre-game coverage starts at 2:00 PM ET.